Poojasrisunkara/CODSOFT_3/README.md

 ## Project Structure

-- `index.html`: The main HTML file that contains the structure of the calculator.
+- `calculator.html`: The main HTML file that contains the structure of the calculator.
-- `style.css`: The CSS file for styling the calculator.
+- `calculator.css`: The CSS file for styling the calculator.
-- `script.js`: The JavaScript file that contains the logic for the calculator operations.
+- `calc.js`: The JavaScript file that contains the logic for the calculator operations.
 - `README.md`: This file.

 ## Contributing